 Indoor Rock Wall

 The following hours are reflective of normal operational hours.
-The Foster Recreation hours will follow the current phase of reopening.
+For break/holiday hours and facility closures, please visit the Closures and Reduced Hours page.

 Fall and Spring

 6:00 a.m. - 7:00 p.m.